loopbackio/loopback-connector-mongodb/SPIKE.md

 ## Proposed Solution

-"Do not interpret any property not set with `mongodb: {dataType: 'ObjectID'}` as an `ObjectID`.
-Use string values for `ObjectID` in public APIs and manage the coercion processes for the user."

-That sums up the proposed solution.
+Database-specific types like `ObjectID` and `Decimal128` should be considered as an implementation detail of a database connector.

+Values of these types must not leak from the connector to Juggler and user code, code outside the connector should see a database-agnostic type like a `string`.
+The connector must always convert incoming values (property values, filtering queries) from database-agnostic type to database-specific type on input, and convert database-specific types back to database-agnostic type on output.

+Specifically for `ObjectID`:
+- Properties that should be stored as `ObjectID` in MongoDB must be defined as `{type: 'string', mongodb: {dataType: 'ObjectID'}}`.
+- There will be no auto-magic coercion from `string` to `Object` for other properties (those defined without `dataType: 'ObjectID'`).

 Users will no longer have to deal with `ObjectID` anywhere in their experience with LoopBack/Juggler except only in one location - the model file.

 ## Approaches